NK-Forge/mod_Loader/README.md

 ### Automatic Save Mirroring

 After modded play:
+If the Launcher was left open and running in the background

 1. The Mod Loader monitors save/config activity.
 2. When the game closes, the loader detects the exit.
 3. It mirrors updated save files back into the Mod Play Vault.

 Automatic mirroring does not occur in vanilla mode.
+We leave Vanilla to Steam or Epic Clouds to handle.

 ---